git-hubbs/SudokuChecker/README.md

 ./sudoku.x "input_name.txt" -f (for child processes)

-You can also skip the compilation step and run sudoku.x (included) with any input file.
+You can also skip the make step and simply run the precompiled ./sudoku.x